| CONFUCIUSManner and Attitudes

 people.
 "Surely you could find people who would be glad

-He had a reputation for perseverance even among his critics.
+of it among your neighbors or in your village."16 He had a reputation for perseverance even among his critics.

 Upon encountering one of his disciples, a gate-keeper commented